seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 I shall beseech him to befriend himself.

 **PORTIA**
-Why, know’st thou any harm’s intended towards him?
+Why, know'st thou any harm's intended towards him?

 **Soothsayer**
 None that I know will be, much that I fear may chance.